lupyuen/tcc-riscv32-wasm/README.md

 Let's verify the generated `a.out`.

-We copied the above `a.out` Hex Dump into a Text File: [a.txt](https://gist.github.com/lupyuen/fd78742847b146c6eea5dfcff0d932f7)
+We copy the above `a.out` Hex Dump into a Text File: [a.txt](https://gist.github.com/lupyuen/fd78742847b146c6eea5dfcff0d932f7)

 Then we decompile it...